-Amazon EBS volume performance on Windows instances - Amazon Elastic Compute Cloud
+Amazon EBS volume performance - Amazon EBS

-Amazon EBS volume performance on Windows instances
+Amazon EBS volume performance

 Amazon EBS performance tips